Shikha14DoD/Calculator/README.md

 # Calculator

-1) This is a basic calculator using HTML, CSS and JAVASCRIPT which perform simple operations like :" +, - , /, * "
+1) This is a basic calculator using HTML, CSS and JAVASCRIPT which perform simple operations like addition,subtraction,division,multiplication (+, - , /, *)